Funny Facts About Limousines You Probably Did Not Know

 5 Interesting Facts About Limousines

-However, considering that limousines have been around almost for a century, it is clear these classy vehicles also have a different side to their history.
-Throughout the years there accumulated a good number of fun facts about those black gas-guzzlers of Chicago streets.
-Here follows 5 funniest facts about limousines.
+Most people know what a limo is and how it looks like.
+There are different style, size, model and color limousines.
+A stretch Lincoln conveys a luxury lifestyle, celebrities, and class.
+Considering that limousines have been around almost for a century, these classy vehicles have a long history.
+Over the years, a good number of fun facts about those black gas-guzzlers have accumulated.
+Here are five of the funniest facts about limousines.

-Back in 1902 the Driver Seat was Outside the Main Compartment - Wasn't it Cold for the Chauffeur in Winter?
+1. Back in 1902, the Driver Sat Outside the Main Compartment

 Automobile limousines were first built back in 1902.
 These limos were not stretched giants as they are today - stretching of the cars stated just two decades after.
 First limousines were considered luxury automobiles.
 The design of a luxury automobile was based on giving the passengers privacy and put the driver outside.
 The driver seat was in the front of the car, outside the main compartment.
 The only thing that protected the driver from rough weather was a covered sunroof.
 How would you like to drive this limo during Chicago winter?
 The chauffeur must be freezing!